São Vicente, São Paulo, Brazil: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and N. Check that you get the right type.
-Most adapters currently sold are simply plug changers and require your electronics to adjust the voltage themselves.
-If your electronics can't do that they could burn up.
-This one should be appropriate for most locations.
+A plug adapter that supports outlet types C and N. It's important that you choose the necessary type.
+The majority of adapters that you can buy are just plugs and require your electronics to change the voltage themselves.
+If your electronics can't do that they could get fried.
+This one should be appropriate for most countries.

 July